szabgab/courses.code-maven.com/docs/index.md

 * Separate pages for [Rust](https://rust.code-maven.com/live), [Python](https://python.code-maven.com/live), and [Perl](https://perlmaven.com/live).

+## What is this?

+At the Code Maven live events hosted by Gabor Szabo you will learn how to use various programming libraries.
+We focus on Rust, Python, and Perl projects as well as Git/GitHub/GitLab, Docker and Linux in general.

+There are various types of events.

+* A guest presents a lecture s/he has prepared.
+(Maybe even given at an in-person event or in some other language.)
+* A guest shows us her/his project. (e.g. the guest wrote a crate in Rust and shows us how to use it and maybe also how to contribute to it.)
+(This can be ad-hoc, after all the guest knows this stuff rather well.)
+* A guest teaches us some technique in a rather ad-hoc manner. e.g. How to use Tauri to build a small application.
+* Gabor Szabo, the host presents some topic.
+(All the old presentations are like this.)

+Each event can be up to 1 hour long (with some extra time if needed).

 ## Earlier events and video recordings

 | When       | Language   | Video recordings and notes                                                                                                                       |  event                                                        |